RyanOatz99/terraform-aws-meadow/README.md

 ## What is Meadow?

-Meadow is a membership system that is built using Serverless Framework and (Python) Functions, and runs on AWS.
+Meadow is a membership system that is built using Terraform and (Python) Functions, and runs on AWS.
 It allows organisations of any size to take advantage of the instant elasticity of AWS Serverless technologies.

 ## Should I know anything before using it?